Overview

 Get a recommended priority fee

 Thebase_meteredPriorityFeePerGas RPC method simulates a bundle of transactions and returns a recommended priority fee based on recent block congestion.
-It evaluates all three resource types independently and returns the highest fee across them.
+It evaluates all resource types independently and returns the highest fee across them.

 Request